apache/nuttx/Documentation/components/syscall.rst

 ---------

-mksyscall is C program that is used used during the initial NuttX build by the logic in the top-level ``syscall/``! directory.
+mksyscall is C program that is used used during the initial NuttX build by the logic in the top-level ``syscall/`` directory.
 Information about the stubs and proxies is maintained in a comma separated value (CSV) file in the ``syscall/`` directory.
-The mksyscall program will accept this CVS file as input and generate all of the required proxy or stub files as output.
+The mksyscall program will accept this CSV file as input and generate all of the required proxy or stub files as output.
 See ``Documentation/components/tools/`` for additional information.